 Graduates of M.C.A.O.M. master's degree programs exceed the eligibility requirements for the comprehensive national certification programs offered by the National Commission for the Certification of Acupuncture and Oriental Medicine (N.C.C.A.O.M.).
-Graduates of the Master of Acupuncture program are eligible to take the acupuncture certification program exam modules which include Foundations of Oriental Medicine, Acupuncture, Point Location, and Biomedicine.
-Graduates of the Master of Oriental Medicine program are eligible to take the Oriental Medicine certification program exam modules which include the four listed above plus Chinese herbology.
-Students agree to provide M.C.A.O.M. with copies of their N.C.C.A.O.M. examination results for use in program assessment.
+Graduates of the Master of Acupuncture program are eligible to take the acupuncture certification program exam modules which include Foundations of Oriental Medicine, Acupuncture, Point Location and Biomedicine.
+Graduates of the Master of Oriental Medicine program are eligible to take the Oriental Medicine certification program exam modules which include the four listed above plus Chinese herbology. students agree to provide M.C.A.O.M. with copies of their N.C.C.A.O.M. examination results for use in program assessment.

-Licensure requirements for the practice of acupuncture and Oriental medicine vary from state to state.
+Professional licensure requirements for the practice of acupuncture and Oriental medicine vary by jurisdiction.
+Students should not rely upon staff descriptions or statements regarding licensure requirements and need to consult directly with the licensure board for the profession and in the state or province in which they intend to practice.
 In Minnesota, eligibility for acupuncture licensure is based upon active certification by the N.C.C.A.O.M. in acupuncture.
 Additional information about Minnesota acupuncture licensure may be obtained from the Minnesota Board of Medical Practice, University Park Plaza, 2829 University Ave.
 SE, Suite 400, Minneapolis, MN 55414-3246.